ryanjamesmcgill/timestamp/README.md

 ## Overview

-Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.
-Coming in at just under 32 KB, Clementine.js is a perfect alternative to more feature-dense boilerplates.

-Clementine.js errs on the side of transparency and simplicity, making it an ideal starting point for beginner and seasoned developers alike.
-Note that this implementation assumes the developer wishes to perform implementation of more complex features him- or herself.

 ## User Stories:
 - I can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: January 1, 2016)